nirmalkc/Wordpress-Bootstrap-Sass-Boilerplate/README.md

 npm install
 ```

-2. Download the underscores theme with sassify option (advanced view) from [underscores.me](http://underscores.me/).
+2. Download the underscores theme (without sassify in the advanced options) from [underscores.me](http://underscores.me/).
 Extract the downloaded folder to "mytheme" folder.

 3. Install wordpress and create a theme directory where you may need to copy your files through a grunt task.